 Dynamo.-The dynamo is mounted on a platform at the front end of the engine and forms part of the overhead camshaft drive.
 Reference to Illustration No. 17 shows its actual application, and Illustration No. 25 shows how it is driven and removed.
-Two views of the dynamo can be seen in Illustrations No. 43/4.
-It will be seen that the pinion is held on to a shaft by a nut and tab washer which registers in the hole in the pinion.
+Two views of the dynamo can be seen in Illustration No. 44.
+On the left-hand side it will be seen that the pinion is held on to a shaft by a bolt having a very wide head and also a tab washer which registers in one of the two holes in the pinion.
+These two holes are drilled and tapped $\frac{1}{4}$ in.
+B.S.F. in order to facilitate removal at any time with the aid of two bolts, one of which is shown in the illustration.
 The dynamo is what is known as a simple shunt machine and has been designed to stand up to the very high revolutions per minute and acceleration movement.
 Beyond an occasional inspection of the brush gear it requires but little attention.
 The brush gear can be examined by slackening off the screw holding the cover in position.
-The cover is shown in Illustration No. 43 beside the dynamo.
+The cover is shown in Illustration No. 44 above the dynamo.